 IF THE LIES DIDN’T FIT, WHY’D THEY ACQUIT?

-On October 5, 1996, a jury in Hartington, Nebraska acquitted
+On October 5, 1996, a jury in Hartington, Nebraska acquitted Eric

 Understanding why the jury made the decision they did isn’t that

 All the kids involved in this case had come from South Dakota, thus it

 During jury selection one member of the panel admitted she was

 friends with Eric Stukel’s mother.

 Somehow she arrived on the jury anyway.

 When the jury took a straw poll to determine where jurors stood on

 conviction at the beginning of deliberations, eleven of the twelve jurors

 voted for guilt.

 Stukel’s mother’s friend told the rest of the jury, at that point, nothing

 they could say “would change her mind.”

 The weekend was fast approaching.
 The jury wanted to get back to

 had passed.
 Convicting Stukel wasn’t going to bring back some girl

 none of them had even known.
 Besides, had the prosecution really

 proven their case without any element of doubt?

 In the Cedar County News, an anonymous juror said, “There was no

-This is gross misunderstanding of the law on the part of this
+This is gross misunderstanding of the law on the part of this particular

-absoluteness which is intellectually dishonest under nearly every circumstance.
+intellectually dishonest under nearly every circumstance.